telerik/xaml-docs/controls/radgridview/how-to/create-tooltip.md

 To add a __ToolTip__ to the header cells you can set a custom style to the __HeaderCellStyle__ property.
 Or you can use the __Header__ property of the column.

->If you're using NoXAML binaries, you should base your style on the __GridViewHeaderCellStyle__.
+>If you're using the NoXAML binaries, you need to base your style on the __GridViewHeaderCellStyle__.

 * Predefine the HeaderCellStyle for the column.